 - Guarantees your ability to manage your operations and investments efficiently in the short and medium term and to secure your growth.

 - Offers peace of mind to your finance partners, reassuring your bankers or shareholders about the financial stability of your company and giving them a greater inclination to guarantee your financing.

 - Protects and accelerates your commercial development while controlling the risks that trade credit poses to your cash flow, giving you the advantage of an efficient and resilient trade credit strategy.

 Companies invest in trade credit insurance for a variety of reasons, including:

 - Sales expansion – If receivables are insured, a company can safely sell more to existing customers, or go after new customers that may have been perceived as too risky.

-- Expansion into new international markets – Protection against unique export risks and market knowledge to make accurate growth decisions.
+- Expansion into new international markets – This insurance protects against unique export risks and delivers market knowledge to help you make more informed growth decisions.

 - Better financing terms – Banks will typically lend more capital against insured receivables and may also reduce the cost of funds.

 - Reduction in bad-debt reserves – Insuring receivables frees up capital for the company.
 Also, credit insurance premiums are tax deductible, but bad debt reserves are not.